RicardoFran/Kp/readme.txt

 Copyright Daniel Grunwald, 2008-2013 ICSharpCode.AvalonEdit is licensed under the GNU LGPL.
 See license.txt for details.
-The AvalonEdit.Sample application is licensed under the MIT/X11 license.
-See the file headers of AvalonEdit.Sample\*.cs for details.
+The PlagiarismObserver application is licensed under the MIT/X11 license.
+See the file headers of PlagiarismObserver\*.cs for details.